Defense Media Activity

-The Defense Media Activity (DMA) is a United States Department of Defense (DoD) field activity.
-It provides a range of media and services to that aim to "inform, educate, and entertain Department of Defense audiences around the world."
-The Defense Media Activity is located on Fort Meade, Maryland.
-DoD field activities are established as DoD components by law, by the President, or by the Secretary of Defense to provide for the performance, on a DoD-wide basis, of a supply or service activity that is common to more than one Military Department when it is determined to be more effective, economical, or efficient to do so.
-DMA operates as a separate DoD Component under the authority, direction and control of the Assistant to the Secretary of Defense for Public Affairs.
+The Defense Media Activity (DMA) is a field activity of the United States Department of Defense (DoD) since 2008.
+It provides media and services about the defense department.
+The Defense Media Activity is located at Fort Meade, Maryland.
+DoD field activities are established as DoD components by law, by the president, or by the secretary of defense to provide for the performance, on a DoD-wide basis, of a supply or service activity that is common to more than one military department when it is determined to be more effective, economical, or efficient to do so.
+DMA operates as a separate DoD Component under the authority, direction and control of the assistant to the secretary of defense for public affairs.
+On 6 May 2026, the DoD officially renamed the organization the "War Media Activity".

 History

 The Defense Media Activity can trace its organizational lineage to the first publication of the Stars and Stripes newspaper produced by Union soldiers during the Civil War in 1861.
-The DMA is one of a long line of media-related organizations established, consolidated or subsumed within the military and defense departments.
-DMA was established as a result of the BRAC 2005 decisions.
+It also traces its lineage to the Armed Forces Network (AFN) radio first broadcast in London in July 1943 with borrowed equipment.
+In the early 1970s, AFN took over Air Force Television in Ramstein, Germany and became AFRTS.
+Beginning in 1980, the Army Broadcasting Service (ABS) took over managing Armed Forces Radio and Television Service (AFRTS) providing radio and television in Europe, Korea, Honduras and the Marshall Islands until 2005.
+In November 2006, The Army Soldiers Media Center (SMC) was created and took control of AFRTS,Soldier's Magazine, and other army related media.

 Base Realignment and Closure 2005

 In 2005, as part of the Base Realignment and Closure 2005 analysis, the Defense Department recommended consolidating the media-related organizations of the Military Departments into a single organization and co-locating it with the American Forces Information Service (an existing DoD field activity).
-The Defense Base Realignment and Closure (BRAC) Commission accepted the DoD recommendation and included the recommendation in its report to the President on September 8, 2005.
-On September 8, 2005, the President approved the BRAC Commission recommendations and forwarded them to the United States Congress.
-On September 20, 2005, the U.S. Congress failed to disapprove of the BRAC Commission's recommendations.
+The Defense Base Realignment and Closure (BRAC) Commission accepted the DoD recommendation and included the recommendation in its report to the president.
+On 8 September 2005, the president approved the BRAC Commission recommendations and forwarded them to the United States Congress.
+On 20 September 2005, the U.S. Congress failed to disapprove of the BRAC Commission's recommendations.
 Under the provisions of the Defense Base Realignment and Closure Act of 1990 (Public Law 101–510), the recommendations were effectively "approved".

 The approved BRAC actions were to: